tolu0x/certifi/packages/docs/smart_contract_enhancements.md

 2. **Revocation Status**: Each credential includes a `isRevoked` flag that tracks whether it has been revoked.

-3. **Validation Logic**: All verification methods now check the revocation status and expiration date of credentials.
+3. **Validation Logic**: All verification methods now check the revocation status of credentials.

 ## Enhanced Verification Methods

 We've improved the verification methods:

-1. **Comprehensive Verification**: The `verifyCredential` function now returns detailed information about the credential, including its validity status, issuer, issue date, and metadata URI.
+1. **Comprehensive Verification**: The `verifyCredential` function now returns detailed information about the credential, including its validity status, issuer, and issue date.

-2. **Simple Verification**: Added an `isCredentialValid` function that provides a simple boolean check for whether a credential is valid (issued, not revoked, and not expired).
+2. **Simple Verification**: Added an `isCredentialValid` function that provides a simple boolean check for whether a credential is valid (issued, and not revoked).

 3. **Signature Verification**: Updated the `verifyCredentialWithSignature` function to check revocation status and expiration date.